Here’s another recycled sermon:-

 In Mark 10:18 Jesus says “Why do you call me good?
 No one is good but God alone”; that is echoed in Matthew 19:17.
 In John 14:28 he says “My Father is greater than I”.
 Even Paul manages to keep the two distinct in his mind; in Coll.
 3:1 Jesus is seated on the right hand of God, 1 Cor.
 11:3 “the head of Christ is God”.

-There are a few problematic passages in John which have produced the concept of Jesus as God (and although it’s outside the scope of this, I have reasons for thinking that is not an unreasonable thing to say), but in all the cases I’ve mentioned so far Jesus is less than God or not God at all, really; he cries “Eloi, Eloi, lama sabacthani” in Mark 15:34 which Matthew also reports in 27:46.
+There are a few problematic passages in John which have produced the concept of Jesus as God (and although it’s outside the scope of this, I have reasons for thinking that is not an unreasonable thing to say), but in all the cases I’ve mentioned so far Jesus is less than God or not God at all, really; he cries “Eloi, Eloi, lama sabacthani” ( “my God, my God, why have you forsaken me”) in Mark 15:34 which Matthew also reports in 27:46.

 Many of the others can be more easily explained as God being revealed through Jesus than by Jesus being God.